The HWC Search, Rescue and Training Sub-Committee (SR&T) supervises training and safety and helps organise searches.

 Safety is vitally important to all our activities.
 The Club has produced a book Safety in the Bush and a small booklet to be carried with you called Bushwalking - Emergency Management.
 Both are free to Members and available in some bookshops.

 As part of the joining process prospective members do an Essential Skills Day to learn about bushcraft, basic navigation and basic first aid.
-We also run a training weekend in May and other training days throughout the year.
+We run other training events from time to time.

 The book - Safety in the Bush - is produced by the SR&T Sub-Committee.
 It is an excellent guide for walking in Tasmania and is free to members and is also available for sale at some bookshops.
 It should be noted that since publication of the current Safety in the Bush edition the duties of a "leader" have been changed to better reflect that each walker must be primarily responsible for their own safety and well-being